How to clear Google Chrome Cache and Cookie Information

 Clear Google Chrome Cache and Cookie Information

-• You can visit Clear browsing data window again by using a shortcut Ctrl + Shift + Delete and check that Browsing History is showing none.
-Cached images and files, cookies, etc. are deleted.
+• Using the shortcut, you can revisit the Clear browsing data window Ctrl + Shift + Delete and check that Browsing History shows none.
+Cached images and files, cookies, etc., are deleted.

 Clear Google Chrome Cache and Cookie Information